Reading-eScience-Centre/coverage-restapi/spec.md

 the collection to provide context and a way of navigation independent of what might be stored inside the coverage format itself (see `"inCollection"`).

-**Requirement:** If the coverage format does not support including a reference to the collection resource, then the above `Link` header with `rel="collection"` must be included.
+**Requirement:** If the coverage format does not support including a reference back to the collection resource, then the above `Link` header with `rel="collection"` must be included.

 Whether to include the full coverage data in a collection resource or just